U.S. Chamber urges China to preserve Hong Kong's autonomy

 In a statement, the largest U.S. business group said it would be “a serious mistake” to jeopardize Hong Kong’s special status, which was fundamental to its role as an attractive investment destination and financial hub.

-It urged the U.S. government to maintain constructive ties with Hong Kong, and said far-reaching changes to Hong Kong’s status as a separate territory under U.S. law would have serious implications for U.S. businesses that operate there.
+It also urged the U.S. government to maintain constructive ties with Hong Kong, and said far-reaching changes to Hong Kong’s status as a separate territory under U.S. law would have serious implications for U.S. businesses that operate there.

+Chinese Premier Li Keqiang has proposed a security law that would reduce Hong Kong’s separate legal status, a move that business leaders and diplomats say could mark a turning point for China’s freest city.
+It is expected to be discussed by China’s National People’s Congress and approved on Thursday.

+The U.S. Chamber, which represents U.S. companies with a large presence and long-standing interests in both Hong Kong and China, urged Beijing to peacefully defuse the situation.